-The use of alternative fuels represents another step towards the air transport of the future.
-As biokerosene has a significantly lower net CO2 balance sheet value, it allows a sustainable reduction of emissions from flight operations.
+The use of sustainable alternative fuels represents another step towards the air transport of the future.
+As it has a significantly lower net CO2 balance sheet value, it allows a sustainable reduction of emissions from flight operations.
 Following this approach, the conflict of objectives that arises from growing demand for mobility worldwide and finite resources of fossil fuels can be resolved.
 The Lufthansa Group undertook some pioneer work to this end in 2011, when it tested the use of biofuel in regular flight operations for about six months as a trial run in the context of the project “BurnFAIR – Potentials of alternative fuels in operational conditions”.
 The long-term trial was accompanied by detailed measurements of emissions as well as by research on production processes and biomass availability.
-The final report on burnFAIR is now available for download at aireg.de.

 Long-term testing of biofuel